 ___ Your nipples may be very sensitive after your surgery.
 Try numbing creams, nursing pads, and silky camisoles if your nipples are overly sensitive after surgery

 ___ If you have problems with itching, it’s likely due to the stretching of the skin.
 You can put lotion on your breasts, but be careful to avoid the incisions.
 Ice packs may help as well.

 ___ Don't slouch.
 Walk with your shoulders held back.
 This will save you some back pain.
 Slouching only aggravates the situation.

-You may experience mood swings after your surgery.
-This is normal.
-General anesthesia, along with pain meds and lack of sleep, can cause this to happen.
-This will pass, and again, is normal.
+___ You may experience mood swings after your surgery, which is normal due to general anesthesia, pain medications, and lack of sleep.
+This will pass and, again, is normal.

-You will be the most uncomfortable during the first 3 days.
+___ You will be the most uncomfortable during the first three days.
 After that, things will start looking up.
 It's common to experience more soreness in the morning.
-However, once you get up, and start moving around, those muscles loosen up a bit, and you'll feel much better.
+However, once you get up and start moving around, those muscles loosen up a bit and you'll feel much better.

 Updated October 2016